 You can also give it a formula:

-(5) Churn = Customers that have left during the period / Customers at beginning of period + Gross new customers during period)
+(5) Churn = Customers lost during the period / (Customers at beginning of period + Gross new customers during period)

 which is the same as

-(5) Churn = (Customers at beginning of period + Gross new customers – Customers at end of period) / Customers at beginning of period
+(5) Churn = (Customers at beginning of period + Gross new customers – Customers at end of period) / (Customers at beginning of period + Gross new customers)

 Key metrics calculated